httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 openssl pkey -text
 ~~~

 This command was tested with all the example keys on OpenSSL version 1.1.1m.
 Note that some systems cannot produce or use all of these keys directly, and may require additional processing.
+All keys are also made available in JWK format.

 ### Example Key RSA test {#example-key-rsa-test}